-In an attempt to meet the transportation needs of the community the LACRPC has developed and continues to update the 2040 Long Range Transportation Plan (Appendix A, Appendix B, Appendix C).
-The 2040 Long Range Transporation Plan is a long-range plan - a strategy of capital improvement programming developed to guide the effective investment of public funds in transportation facilities.
-The Plan provides the framework from which the area's short range Transportation Improvement Program (TIP) is developed.
+In an attempt to meet the transportation needs of the community the LACRPC has developed and continues to update the 2040 Long Range Transportation Plan Update (Appendix A, Appendix B, Appendix C, Appendix D, Appendix E).
+The 2040 Long Range Transportation Plan is a long-range plan – a strategy of capital improvement programming developed to guide the effective investment of public funds in transportation facilities.
+The Plan provides the framework from which the area’s short range Transportation Improvement Program (TIP) is developed.
 The TIP identifies the highway, transit, bikeway, and pedestrian projects scheduled to be constructed over a four-year time frame.
 The ambition of the 2040 Long Range Transportation Plan is the development of a truly intermodal transportation system, one that is efficient, fiscally sound, environmentally friendly, and which provides the regional infrastructure to better compete in the global economy.

 Travel Demand Model